vokegpu/ekg-docs/model/ui-descriptor-based-model.md

 Strictly definitions:
 | - | For elabore complex node-descriptors, each descriptor virtual-address must end with suffix `_at` and each descriptor must have own unique `ekg::at_t at`.
-| - | Of course the type of descriptor should be `static const ekg::type`.
+| - | Of course the type of descriptor should be `static constexpr ekg::type`.
 | - | The not found option `static t not_found`.
 | - | Ultimately the logic operators `==` `!=`, also, making sure `not_found` is always 'not-found', for prevent bypass risks.
 | - | Cast operator to `ekg::at_t` using the own at.